Strong identifiability and parameter learning in regression with heterogeneous response: Introduction

-Recently, mixture of regression models (alternatively, regression mixture models) have found their applications in a vast range of domains, including risk estimation \cite{bermudez2020modelling}, education \cite{ding2006using}, medicine \cite{li2019drug, mufudza2016poisson, wang2002hierarchical} and transportation analysis~\cite{PARK2009683,park2010bias,ZOU20131042}.
-Making inferences in mixture of regression models can be done in a classical frequentist framework (e.g., maximum conditional likelihood estimation \cite{desarbo1988maximum}), or a Bayesian framework \cite{hurn2003estimating}.
-There are computer software that allow us to fit mixture of generalized linear models with flexible choices of conditional densities and link functions (e.g., via package \textsf{mixtools} \cite{benaglia:hal-00384896} or \textsf{flexmix} \cite{JSSv011i08} in software \textsf{R}).
-In addition to enhanced predictability of the response variable given a covariate, a key benefit of regression mixture models is that the model parameters may be used to explicate the relationship between these variables more accurately and meaningfully.
+To capture the uncertain and highly heterogeneous behavior of response variable $Y$ given covariate $X$, one needs more than one single regression model.
+Suppose that there are $k$ different regression behaviors, one can represent the \emph{conditional} distribution of $Y$ given $X$ by a mixture of $k$ conditional density functions associated with $k$ underlying (latent) subpopulations.
+One can draw from modeling tools of conditional densities such as generalized linear models or more complex components to increase model fitness for the regression task \cite{jacobs1991adaptive, Hjort-etal-10}.
+Making inferences in regression mixtures can be achieved in a frequentist framework (e.g., maximum conditional likelihood estimation (MLE) \cite{desarbo1988maximum}), or a Bayesian framework \cite{hurn2003estimating}.
+In addition to enhanced predictability for the response variable given the covariate, a key benefit of regression mixture models is that the model parameters may be used to explicate the relationship between these variables more accurately and meaningfully.